Independence of Paraguay

-The independence of Paraguay de facto started on 14 May 1811 after the Revolution of May 14 when a local ruling junta was created.
+The Independence of Paraguay de facto started on 14 May 1811 after the Revolution of May 14 when a local ruling junta was created.
 In early 1811 Paraguayan forces had repeatedly defeated the Argentine army which considered Paraguay to be a break-away province.
 On 12 October 1813 the Paraguayan Republic was proclaimed.
 Officially, independence was proclaimed only on 25 November 1842.
 Paraguayan independence was assured only after the Paraguayan War, when the Empire of Brazil resisted Argentine offers to divide and annex the country.

 Background

-In 1776 Spanish king Carlos III created the Viceroyalty of the Río de la Plata with Buenos Aires as its capital city.
+In 1776 Spanish king Charles III created the Viceroyalty of the Río de la Plata with Buenos Aires as its capital city.
 It included parts of modern-day Argentina, Bolivia, Uruguay and the Brazilian state of Rio Grande do Sul.
-In 1782 a system of municipalities was introduced.
-The municipality of Paraguay had only one town with city status – Asunción.
+In 1782 a system of Intendencies was introduced.
+The Intendency of Paraguay had only one town with city status – Asunción.

 During the Napoleonic era and the Peninsular War, when mainland Spain was allied with and later occupied by the French, the British Empire attempted to take control of the Viceroyalty by launching the River Plate invasions, occupying Buenos Aires and neighbouring parts of the Río de la Plata in 1806 and 1807.
 Paraguayan units led by governor Bernardo de Velasco participated in the battles for Montevideo during the invasions.